 - 8. The Taoiseach recognises the need to engage in dialogue which would address with honesty and integrity the fears of all traditions.
 But that dialogue, both within the North and between the people and their representatives of both parts of Ireland, must be entered into with an acknowledgement that the future security and welfare of the people of the island will depend on an open, frank and balanced approach to all the problems which for too long have caused division. - 9.
 The British and Irish Governments will seek, along with the Northern Ireland constitutional parties through a process of political dialogue, to create institutions and structures which, while respecting the diversity of the people of Ireland, would enable them to work together in all areas of common interest.
 This will help over a period to build the trust necessary to end past divisions, leading to an agreed and peaceful future.
-Such structures would, of course, include institutional recognition of the special links that exist between the peoples of Britain and Ireland as part of the totality of relationships, while taking account of newly forged links with the rest of Europe.

-- 10. The British and Irish Governments reiterate that all those claiming a commitment to the cause of peace have an absolute responsibility to renounce permanently the use of, and support for, paramilitary violence.
+Such structures would, of course, include institutional recognition of the special links that exist between the peoples of Britain and Ireland as part of the totality of relationships, while taking account of newly forged links with the rest of Europe. - 10.The British and Irish Governments reiterate that [delete: all those claiming a commitment to the cause of peace have an absolute responsibility to renounce permanently the use of, and support for, paramilitary violence.] true commitment to the cause of peace will be demonstrated on all sides by a complete and permanent cessation of violence.
 Once such a renunciation of violence had been made and sufficiently demonstrated, new doors would open and both Governments would respond imaginatively to the new situation which would arise.
-The Prime Minister and the Taoiseach confirm that, on this basis, if the IRA were to end violence for good Sinn Fein could participate fully in democratic politics and in due course join in dialogue between the Governments and the other political parties on the way ahead.
-The British Government confirm that they would be prepared to enter preliminary exploratory dialogue with Sinn Fein [within] three months after a permanent cessation of IRA violence had been announced and established.
-The Irish Government would also make their own arrangements which would permit Sinn Fein to enter into political dialogue. - 11.
-Include in peroration (which Irish side will propose) something on these lines:
+The Prime Minister and the Taoiseach confirm that, on this basis, [delete: if the IRA were to end violence for good] Sinn Fein [delete: could] would be free to participate fully in democratic politics and in due course join in dialogue between the Governments and the other political parties on the way ahead.
+The British Government confirm that they would be prepared to enter preliminary exploratory dialogue with Sinn Fein [delete: within] three months after a permanent cessation of [delete: IRA] violence had been announced and established.
+The Irish Government would also make their own arrangements which would permit Sinn Fein to enter into political dialogue.